 I like to use whole milk in this tuna fish fritters recipe

 I like to use whole milk for this wholesome tuna fish fritter recipe but if you try using this recipe, feel free to use low fat or skim milk as a substitution if you choose to.

 2. Instructions for how to make tuna fish fritters

-- Open 2 cans of tuna in water and drain.
+- To prepare this food, tuna fish fritters, open 2 cans of tuna in water and drain.
 Place the tuna in a large bowl.

-- Add to the bowl one can of drained and rinsed mexicorn
+- To the bowl with tuna, add one can of drained and rinsed mexicorn

-- Add a pinch of salt and a teaspoon of each of the following: garlic powder, parsley, black pepper and red pepper flakes.
+- To the tuna fish and mexicorn, add a pinch of salt and a teaspoon of each of the following: garlic powder, parsley, black pepper and red pepper flakes.

 - Add to that 1 cup of white flour, 1/2 cup of whole milk, 1 beaten raw egg, 1 tablespoon of olive oil and 1 teaspoon of baking powder.
 Mix well.

 - Heat a skillet with oil 1/2 inch deep and spoon the tuna fish batter into the hot oil in generous portions.
 While still a liquid batter, manipulate each fritter to maintain a somewhat round shape before they begin to cook and crumble if you try to fix the shape.

 I keep canned tuna & canned mexicorn on hand for when I want to make tuna fish fritters